alpersonalwebsite/hack-your-next-interview/03_0_hash-table.md

 For demo purposes, the hash function should take the first letter of the key and store the key/value data in the proper bucket (or cell). _There´s not going to be real hash_.
 Feel free to do it!

-You will have one bucket per letter of the Alphabet.
+Note: You will have one bucket per letter of the Alphabet.
 For example:

 ```